 Effective May 1, 2022, the Fund will provide disease management services relating to hypertension through Hello Heart.
 Hello Heart is a provider that specializes in helping retirees, participants and adult dependents (age 18 and over) reduce blood pressure levels and improve heart health.
 Eligible participants and dependents who participate in the Hello Heart program will receive a blood pressure monitor to track blood pressure levels and will have access to the Hello Heart smartphone application, which provides various tracking tools and resources to help improve heart health.
 Information on how to enroll in this program will be provided separately.

 Routine Physical Exam for Member and Spouse

 You and your spouse are eligible for an annual physical exam.
-The Plan will pay 80% of the allowance, after you’ve met your annual deductible.
+This annual exam, and any routine laboratory work conducted during such annual exam, will be covered at 100% with no cost sharing or deductible.
 NOTE: Medicare-eligible retirees and their Medicare-eligible spouses are entitled to the Routine Physical Exam benefit only if the services are covered by Medicare.
 The Plan’s annual deductible does not apply to Medicare-eligible retirees.